 The Last 12 Months Of Insider Transactions At CIL Holdings

-Jun Xiang Ke purchased 13.2m shares over the year.
-The average price per share was HK$0.092.
-You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
-If you want to know exactly who sold, for how much, and when, simply click on the graph below!
+Jun Xiang Ke bought 42.68m shares over the last 12 months at an average price of HK$0.10.
+You can see a visual depiction of insider transactions over the last 12 months, below.
+If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

-There haven't been any insider transactions in the last three months -- that doesn't mean much.
+There haven’t been any insider transactions in the last three months — that doesn’t mean much.
 But insiders have shown more of an appetite for the stock, over the last year.
-Insiders own shares in CIL Holdings and we see no evidence to suggest they are worried about the future.
-Along with insider transactions, I recommend checking if CIL Holdings is growing revenue.
-This free chart of historic revenue and earnings should make that easy.
+Overall we don’t see anything to make us think CIL Holdings insiders are doubting the company, and they do own shares.
+I like to dive deeper into how a company has performed in the past.
+You can find historic revenue and earnings in this detailed graph.

 If you would prefer to check out another company — one with potentially superior financials — then do not miss this free list of interesting companies, that have HIGH return on equity and low debt.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.